ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/01-divide-and-conquer.md

 about problems in a new way.
 When first learning recursion, it is common for people to think a lot about the recursive process.
-We will spend some time in these modules going over the details for how recursion works.
+We will spend some time in this section going over the details for how recursion works.
 But when writing recursive functions, it is best to stop thinking about how the recursion works beyond the recursive